 Measuring and Reporting on Mainframe Application Performance Management (APM) Success

-Strobe provides trend and summary reports for all major subsystem components, including batch, CICS, DB2 and IMS.
+Strobe Insight provides analysis for all major subsystem components, including batch, CICS, DB2 and IMS.
 Performance data can be stored in a Microsoft SQL Server, Oracle or DB2 database.
+Performance data can be stored in Microsoft SQL Server, Oracle or DB2 databases.
 Using the Business Intelligence Reporting Tool (BIRT), you can either view the supplied reports or easily craft new custom reports to view your data from a variety of perspectives.
 This allows you to follow trends, identify the best areas for tuning efforts, and isolate response time and CPU consumption problems.

 Proactively Determine What and When to Measure